microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 > :x: **Please add a description.**

-The extension will also add some properties to the PR, which can be queried by other extensions as desired:
+The extension will also add properties to the PR, which can be queried by other extensions as desired:

-- `/PRMetrics.Size`: A string containing the size indicator, e.g. `XS`.
+- `/PRMetrics.Size`: A string representing the size indicator, e.g. `XS`.
 - `/PRMetrics.TestCoverage`: A Boolean value indicating whether the test coverage is deemed sufficient.
 If no test coverage is expected (i.e. if the test factor parameter is set to `0.0`), this property will not be present.